espressif/esp-mdf/examples/development_kit/light/README.md

 ## Overview

-[ESP32-MeshKit-Light](https://www.espressif.com/sites/default/files/documentation/esp32-meshkit-light_user_guide_en.pdf) is a smart lighting solution based on [ESP-MESH](https://docs.espressif.com/projects/esp-idf/en/stable/api-guides/mesh.html).
+[ESP32-MeshKit-Light](https://www.espressif.com/sites/default/files/documentation/esp32-meshkit-light_user_guide_en.pdf) is a smart lighting solution based on [ESP-WIFI-MESH](https://docs.espressif.com/projects/esp-idf/en/stable/api-guides/mesh.html).
 The ESP-MeshKit solution features network configuration, upgrade, local control, device association, etc.

 ESP32-MeshKit-Light consists of light bulbs with integrated ESP32 chips.
-The kit will help you better understand ESP-MESH features and how to further develop ESP-Meshkit-Light.
+The kit will help you better understand ESP-WIFI-MESH features and how to further develop ESP-Meshkit-Light.
 Before reading this document, please refer to [ESP32-MeshKit Guide](../README.md).

 > **Note**: This demo is not limited to ESP32-MeshKit-Light.
 It can also be used for an ESP32 module connected to an external LED.